Meet Adrian Lorenzo

 Muralist | Artist

 Adrian Lorenzo is a Miami-based contemporary abstract artist, muralist, and entrepreneur whose story is as compelling as his work.
-A University of Pennsylvania graduate, Adrian spent years as a baseball executive — most recently as Senior Director of International Operations for the Miami Marlins — before trading the front office for the studio to pursue art full-time.
+A University of Pennsylvania graduate, Adrian spent years as a baseball executive, most recently as Senior Director of International Operations for the Miami Marlins, before trading the front office for the studio to pursue art full-time.
 His pivot from Major League Baseball to the creative world was covered by MLB.com, CBS News, and the University of Pennsylvania, cementing his reputation as one of Miami's most interesting emerging voices in contemporary art.

-Adrian's passion lies in pushing boundaries through art and collaborating with private collectors, businesses, and non-profit organizations to deliver unique and impactful projects.
-He is the co-founder of Cultura Media House, runs Casa Cultura studio in West Miami, and hosts El Big League Show.
-As a member of the Project Roadmap artist collective, he brings a perspective shaped by culture, community, and the belief that every experience — every career pivot, every risk taken — adds a new and essential layer to the work.
+As a member of the Project Roadmap artist collective, Adrian brings a perspective shaped by culture, community, and the belief that every experience, every career pivot, every risk taken, adds a new and essential layer to the work.